- Operates as a standalone monitoring unit

 Users can operate the PC 441 as a standalone monitoring unit.
 Alternatively they can run the AquaProg configuration software on a PC connected directly to the local service port or remotely, such as via modem.
 Settings are password-protected at two levels in order to avoid unauthorized or accidental changes.

-Three additional units that can be connected for more advanced monitoring:
+Five additional units can be connected for more advanced monitoring:

-- CA 441: Leakage monitoring unit for connecting four pumps with combined alarms or three separate alarms using one unit per pump.
+- CA 441: Moisture monitoring unit for connecting four pumps with combined alarms or three separate alarms using one unit per pump

 The PC 441 offers two possibilities for level sensing: